-- (g) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - The Company does not have any pending litigations which would impact its financial position. - ii.
-The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses; and - iii.
-There is no such sum which needs to be transferred, to the Investor Education and Protection Fund by the Company.
+- (h) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i.
+The Company does not have any pending litigations on its financial position in its financial statements. - ii.
+The Company did not have any long term contracts including derivative contracts for which there were any material foreseeable losses. - iii.
+There has been no such sum which needs to be transferred to the Investor Education and Protection Fund by the Company.